 Reading lists are dated (e.g. 2018-A), and the digitisations attached to lists are only allowed to be made available for a set period of time for copyright control.

-To make sure academics do not have to create new lists every year, each teaching period has a "rollover" period, in which a copy of the list is generated by the system, and digitisations are attached to the new lists.
+To make sure academics do not have to create new lists every year, each time period has a "rollover", in which a copy of the list is generated by the system, and digitisations are attached to the new lists.

 Towards the end of each teaching period, you will receive an email notification that the Rollover of the previous teaching period's lists is going to occur during a particular time.
 While the Rollover is occurring, there will be a freeze on making changes to the lists.
 A copy will be made with the coming year's date, and the digitisations will be added to the new lists.